Timothy Woods

 FAQs

 Yes.
-A budget smoker is worth the cost if you choose a model built by a reputable manufacturer, and you put in the work to maintain it.
-This means seasoning it properly and covering the grill during potential bad weather.
+An Inexpensive smoker is worth the cost if you choose a model built by a reputable manufacturer, and you put in the work to maintain it.
+This means seasoning it properly and covering the grill during potentially bad weather.
 Taking care of even an affordable smoker will help it last for many years.

 What is the Best Budget Smoker for a Beginner?